Code-Institute-Submissions/katjacodes-invoicingApp_OctResub/README.md

 - [WebAIM](https://webaim.org/resources/contrastchecker/)
     - This project uses the **WebAIM contrast checker** to make sure the website is accessible to readers with impaired vision.
 - [HTML to PDF Rocket](https://www.html2pdfrocket.com/)
-    This project uses **HTML to PDF Rocket** to provide an API for HTML to PDF conversion.
+    This project uses **HTML 2 PDF Rocket** to provide an API for HTML to PDF conversion.

 ### Libraries
 - [Materialize](https://materializecss.com/)